tsgates/arch-wiki-markdown/wiki/X11vnc.md

 where USER is the username of the user who is running the X server.

-(you will likely have to provide passwords/passphrases to login from your current location into your remote_host Unix account; we assume you have a login account on remote_host and it is running the SSH server)
+(You will likely have to provide passwords/passphrases to login from your current location into your remote_host Unix account; we assume you have a login account on remote_host and it is running the SSH server)